 How does the brain help us feel?

-It is very important to understand that no part of the human body "walks by itself".
+It is very important to understand that no part of the human body “walks on its own.”

-The cells of the body are united into tissues, tissues into organs, and those, in turn, into organ systems.
+The cells of the body are combined into tissues, tissues into organs, and those, in turn, into organ systems.

-And changes in any one structure will necessarily affect the entire body as a whole.
+And changes in any one structure will certainly affect the entire body as a whole.

 That is why there are numerous connections between them - pathways consisting of nerve fibers.

-In fact, all the impulses perceived by our receptors are fundamentally the same, but for some reason the sensations arise differently.
+In fact, all impulses perceived by our receptors are fundamentally the same, but for some reason the sensations arise different.

 It has been noted, for example, that the ringing of a bell causes exactly the same impulses as pressing on the skin with a pin.

-Why, when we receive the same nerve impulses, we form a whole range of different sensations?
+Why, when we receive identical nerve impulses, do we develop a whole range of different sensations?

-The sense organs consist of a receptor part that perceives irritation, a conductive part, through which nerve impulses enter the brain to the nerve centers located in the cerebral cortex.
+The sense organs consist of a receptor part that perceives irritation, a conductive part through which nerve impulses enter the brain nerve centers located in the cerebral cortex.

-Here, the information received is processed and the tactics of the further behavior of the organism are developed.
+Here the received information is processed and tactics for the body’s further behavior are developed.

-The sensation that is formed in a person after exposure to an impulse depends on the type of the perceiving receptor: cold, heat, pain, etc., as well as on the part of the cerebral cortex to which this excitement comes.
+The sensation that is formed in a person after exposure to an impulse depends on the type of receptor: cold, heat, pain, etc., as well as on the area of the cerebral cortex to which this excitation comes.

-It turns out that the senses only perceive and transmit information, but we actually feel with the brain.
+It turns out that the senses only perceive and transmit information, but we actually feel with our brain.

-Let us consider in more detail the structure of one of the most important sense organs, which provides the perception of sound.
+Let us consider in more detail the structure of one of the the most important organs senses, which provides the perception of sound.

 How many ears do you think a person has?
-Will you say two?
-And here it is wrong.
-A man has ... six ears.
+Can you say two?
+But this is wrong.
+Man... has six ears.

 Don't believe me?
-Let's count: the outer ear is one, the middle ear is two, and the inner ear is three.
+Let's count: outer ear - one, middle ear - two, inner ear - three.
 And this is only on one side of the head.
-And on both sides - six.
+And on both sides there are six.

-And there is nothing wrong with that.
+And there's nothing wrong with that.
 On the contrary, such a number of ears makes us very sensitive.

-In the ear are located the organs of two different senses: hearing and balance.
+The ear contains organs of two different senses: hearing and balance.
 These organs lie deep in the temporal bone of the skull.

-To conduct sound waves from the external environment inward, a number of additional structures are required.
+To conduct sound waves from the external environment inside, a number of additional structures are required.

-As we said, the ear can be divided into outer, middle and inner parts.
+As we have already said, the ear can be divided into outer, middle and inner parts.

-The external auditory meatus is covered with skin, which has sebaceous glands and hairs.
+The external auditory canal is covered with skin that has sebaceous glands and hairs.

-The hairs trap the debris, and the sebaceous glands produce sulfur, without which the outer ear would be very tight.
+The hairs trap debris, and the sebaceous glands produce wax, without which the outer ear would have a very hard time.

-The middle ear is a small chamber containing three tiny bones connected in series: the malleus, incus, and stirrup.
+The middle ear is a small chamber containing three tiny bones connected in series: the malleus, incus, and stapes.

-They got these names because of their shape.
-These bones transmit sound waves through the middle ear cavity.
+They received these names due to their shape.
+These ossicles transmit sound waves through the middle ear cavity.

 The middle ear is filled with air and communicates with the nasopharynx through a special Eustachian tube.

-This message maintains the same pressure in the middle ear as outside.
+Thanks to this message, the same pressure is maintained in the middle ear as outside.

-That is why, when there is a sharp drop in atmospheric pressure (for example, during takeoff or landing of an airplane), ears pop.
+That's why when sudden change atmospheric pressure (for example, during takeoff or landing of an airplane) causes stuffy ears.

 To get rid of this sensation, you need to make a sharp swallowing movement.

-The inner ear consists of a complex system of interconnected channels and cavities, which is often and very aptly called a labyrinth.
+The inner ear consists of a complex system of interconnected canals and cavities, which is often and very aptly called a labyrinth.

-Inside it are three canals: the vestibule canal, the tympanic canal and the cochlear canal.
+Inside it there are three canals: the vestibule canal, the tympanic canal and the cochlear canal.

-Inside the canal of the cochlea is the organ of Corti, a true hearing receptor made up of hair cells that receive the signal and immediately transmit it to the brain.
+Inside the cochlear canal is the organ of Corti - a true hearing receptor, consisting of hair cells that perceive the signal and immediately transmit it to the brain.
 Ready!
 The signal has reached its destination.

 How do we hear different sounds?